2021 Aliner Ranger 12 Camper Honest Review

 The interior space of the Aliner Ranger 12 measures 135 inches by 78 inches, giving you enough room to relax or cook a meal inside.

-The Aliner Ranger 12 is equipped with an electrical system that provides power to the lighting and outlets throughout the camper’s interior to plug in our cell phones, camera battery, and iPad.
-Sometimes, we even take a mini blender for smoothies!
+The Aliner Ranger 12 is equipped with an electrical system that provides power to the lighting, fan, and outlets throughout the camper’s interior.

 What size is the Aliner Ranger 12 2021?